weavedb/atomic-notes/README.md

 ```
 You need to take note of the `ao process` txid and you need to make the same Arweave owner account available in your browser.
 The keyfile should be located at `.aos.json` in your home directory.
 You can import this to the [Arconnect](https://www.arconnect.io/) browser extension.

-you can quit the process with `Ctrl-C`.
+You can quit the process with `Ctrl-C`.
 Now you are all set to run the CMS.

 ## `.env`